kineticstoolkit/kineticstoolkit_doc/html/_sources/timeseries_manipulating.md

 ### Using events

-A very powerful method to split a TimeSeries is to use events.
-For this example, we will rebuilt the wheelchair kinetics TimeSeries of the previous tutorial.
+A powerful method to split a TimeSeries is to use events.
+For this example, we will rebuild the wheelchair kinetics TimeSeries from previous section.

 ```{code-cell} ipython3
 ts = ktk.load(ktk.doc.download("timeseries_example.ktk.zip"))